gaia-platform/gaia-docs/articles/getting-started-with-gaia.md

 ```

 ### Starting the Gaia Database Server on Windows Subsystem for Linux (WSL)

-When starting the Database Server on WSL, use the --data-dir argument to specify the location to store the database.
-We recommend that you create a separate database for each project.

 To start the server on WSL2 running Ubuntu and run it in the background (Gaia has not been tested on WSL1):